primaza/primazactl/README.md

         - see: [releases](https://github.com/primaza/primazactl/releases) for available versions.
         - Ignored if a config file is set.
         - defaults to the version used to build primazactl.
+ - `--output yaml`
+    - Outputs the manifests of the resources that are created.
+    - The content will be as used for creating the resource.
+    - Use with `--dry-run client` to get output without creating resources.
+    - Default is `none` - no output is produced.
+ - `--dry-run {server,client,none}`
+    - If set to `server`
+        - Resources will be created with dry-run and will not be persisted.
+        - Output provides the outcome for each resource created.
+    - If set to `client`
+        - No output produced.
+        - Use in conjunction with `--output--` to get output without creating resources.
+    - Default: none - resources are persisted.

 ## Delete tenant command

 ### Delete tenant help